Fleet Management at EPA

 EPA is committed to acquiring AFVs and other advanced technology vehicles, while leading other federal agencies by example.
 EPA has exceeded federal AFV acquisition requirements every year since 1999.
 EPA will continue to acquire PHEVs, ZEVs and LGVs in order to reduce per-mile GHG emissions.

 The Agency has also met federal requirements to fully integrate fleet data into an Agency fleet management information system (FMIS), the Federal Automotive Statistical Tool (FAST), FleetDASH and the Federal Motor Vehicle Registration System (FMVRS).
-EPA will continue to develop strategies to meet and exceed the fleet goals of Executive Order 13693.

 - Read EPA’s annual AFV reports.